 - the Accredited Medical Practitioner has a conflict of interest in providing the requested service with respect to the claimant.

-- the Accredited Medical Practitioner has provided or plans to provide any form of treatment, treatment advice or assessment in relation to the injured person unless there is no other assessor available to undertake the assessment.
+- the Accredited Medical Practitioner has provided or plans to provide any form of treatment in relation to the injured person unless there is no other assessor available to undertake the assessment.

 If an Accredited Medical Practitioner believes a request for assessment is inappropriate or incomplete, the medical practitioner must discuss their concerns with the requestor and refuse the request if their concerns are not resolved.